dhiway/cord/docs/origin-enterprise-orbis.md

 This escape hatch is not valid for the Solidity fixture acceptance suite; that suite must install `resolc`, compile the fixture, deploy it, and prove that a contract changes Orbis asset state.

+## People identity

+Orbis exposes its SDK-compatible People/People-Lite slice as `People` at pallet index `90`.
+It is adapted onto CORD's maintained identity pallet rather than linking Individuality Community's older FRAME graph.
+Accounts may self-publish bounded identity information and manage lightweight aliases and subaccounts.
+Only Sudo/root can add registrars or username authorities and forcibly remove an identity; no council, referendum, deposit, or stake is required for administration.

+Application authorization should require the configured registrar judgement when a verified person is needed; merely publishing self-claimed display data is not equivalent to an attestation.

 ## Core allocation

 Orbis replaces Origin Hub as Origin's system-chain Coretime Broker.
 The relay runtime authorizes